 - Getting good sleep

-Around 30-40% of patients who seek treatment can recover fully for extended periods.
+Around 30-40% of patients who seek treatment for panic disorder recover fully for extended periods.
 Moreover, around 50% of patients experience only mild symptoms which don’t affect their lives on a daily basis.
-So if you are suffering from panic disorder, then there is still hope.
-Seeking treatment and making some lifestyle changes can not only help you overcome the symptoms, but also empower you to live a healthier, happier life.References:

 - Bighelli, I., Castellazzi, M., Cipriani, A., Girlanda, F., Guaiana, G., Koesters, M., Turrini, G., Furukawa, T. A., & Barbui, C. (2018).
 Antidepressants versus placebo for panic disorder in adults.
 The Cochrane database of systematic reviews, 4(4), CD010676. https://doi.org/10.1002/14651858.CD010676.pub2